 Obviously, we can’t predict the future.
-Even forecasting 10 years into the future is quite iffy.
 But we can certainly play a game of extrapolation and speculation.
-We’ll stay away from predicting numbers; let’s review how AWS reached its current position and just point out directions and trends.
-It’s potentially eye-opening, so join us, won’t you?
+We’ll stay away from predicting numbers, but let’s review how AWS reached its current position and point out directions for future trends.

 What is Amazon?